Research & Science

 The full report can be accessed here Health and service provision for people with Autism Spectrum Disorder: A survey of parents in the United Kingdom, 2014

-Further reading and viewing recommended by Treating Autism:
+Further reading and viewing recommended

 Health records reveal autism’s full picture